intelligentnode/IntelliNode/README.md

 # Intelligent Node

 IntelliNode is a javascript module that integrates cutting-edge AI into your project.
-With its intuitive functions, you can easily feed data to models like **ChatGPT**, **LLaMA**, **WaveNet**, **Gemini** and **Stable diffusion** and receive generated text, speech, or images.
+With its intuitive functions, you can easily feed data to models like **GPT-5.5**, **Claude**, **Gemini**, **LLaMA**, **WaveNet** and **Stable diffusion** and receive generated text, speech, or images.
 It also offers high-level functions such as semantic search, multi-model evaluation, and chatbot capabilities.

+New in 3.0: a tool-calling loop and schema-matched JSON on every provider, OpenAI-compatible services (OpenRouter, Groq, DeepSeek, Ollama), an MCP server for coding assistants (`npx intellinode mcp`) and TypeScript typings.

 # Access the module
 ## Install